alexpdp7/userpg/README.md

 ```

 , which is the command you can use to connect to the database.
-When you terminate the process (using `kill` or control C), it will dump the database back to `path/to/dump` and stop the database.
+When you terminate the process (using `kill` or control C), it will dump the data back to `path/to/backend/data` and stop the database.